 - Ending paternalization (where HR offers unattractive “employee journeys” and assumes an ideal standard everyone should follow)

 - Portability of HR data

 - Simplification of HR and employee interactions

 - Moving HR out of its managerial comfort zone

-Our endlessly cheerful host David Urankar radiated warmth into the room and also had a big blue ball with a microphone in it for audience questions.
+Our endlessly cheerful host David Urankar radiated warm into the room, and also had a big blue ball with a microphone in it for audience questions.
 I asked the first question.
 I had GDPR on my mind.
 When I threw the ball to the next person, it was the first time a woman had spoken.
-We were well into the morning programme.
+We were well into the morning program.

 Come on EAPM, you can show the way on diversity!